paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-071-computation-of-retired-pay.md

 Subsec. (h).
 Pub.
 L. 108–136, § 641(c)(1), inserted first sentence and inserted “for any other member” before “for any fiscal year”.

+#### Effective Date of 2016 Amendment
+Pub.
+L. 114–328, div.
+A, title VI, § 634(b), Dec.
+23, 2016, 130 Stat.
+2164, provided that: “The amendment made by subsection (a) [amending this section] shall take effect on January 1, 2018, immediately after the coming into effect of the amendments made by part I of subtitle D of title VI of the National Defense Authorization Act for Fiscal Year 2016 (Public Law 114–92; 129 Stat.
+842) [§§ 631–635, enacting [section 1415 of this title](./chapter-071-computation-of-retired-pay.md#section-1415) and [section 356 of Title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section356&num=0&edition=prelim), Pay and Allowances of the Uniformed Services, and amending sections 1401, 1401a, 1409, 1410, 1413a, 1414, 1463, and 12739 of this title, sections 8432, 8432b, 8438, and 8440e of Title 5, Government Organization and Employees, [section 3045 of Title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section3045&num=0&edition=prelim), Navigation and Navigable Waters, sections 211 and 354 of Title 37, [section 5304 of Title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section5304&num=0&edition=prelim), Veterans’ Benefits, and [section 212 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section212&num=0&edition=prelim), The Public Health and Welfare], to which the amendment made by subsection (a) relates.”

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
 L. 113–76 effective Dec.
 1, 2015, immediately after the coming into effect of section 403 of Pub.
-L. 113–67 and the amendments made by that section, see section 10001(c) of div.
-C of Pub.
+L. 113–67 and the amendments made by that section, see section 10001(c) of Pub.
 L. 113–76, set out as a note under [section 1401a of this title](./chapter-071-computation-of-retired-pay.md#section-1401a).
+Amendment did not take effect pursuant to section 631(d)(2) of Pub.
+L. 114–92, set out as a Repeal of Reduced Cost-of-living Adjustments for Members Under the Age of 62 note under [section 1401a of this title](./chapter-071-computation-of-retired-pay.md#section-1401a).

 #### Effective Date of 2013 Amendment
 Pub.
 L. 112–239, div.
 A, title VI, § 643(b), Jan.
 2, 2013, 126 Stat.
 1783, provided that: “The amendment made by this section [amending this section] shall take effect as of January 1, 2013, and shall apply to payments for months beginning on or after that date.”